 A research and habitat recovery project led by a U of T Scarborough professor aims to help fish and freshwater mussel species that are currently at risk of going extinct.

-The project, which received a $1.8 million grant from the federal government, will target 13 fish and eight freshwater mussel species that are currently at risk in the lower Great Lakes watershed.
+The project, which recently received a $1.8 million grant from the federal government, will target 13 fish and eight freshwater mussel species that are currently at risk in the lower Great Lakes watershed.

 “The main threat to these species is habitat degradation and loss, all of which have come as a result of human activity,” says Nick Mandrak, a professor in the Department of Biological Studies and project lead.

 “For recovery efforts to be successful, we need to fully understand the specific habitat requirements and the habitat threats for these species at risk.”